What is The Chimp Model?

-The Chimp Paradox is an incredibly powerful mind management model that can help you become a happy, confident, healthier and more successful person.
+The Chimp Model is an incredibly powerful mind management model that can help you become a happy, confident, healthier and more successful person.

 The second team is the Chimp, an independent thinking brain that is not under your control.
 It works with feelings and impressions and then puts the ‘information’ together using emotional thinking.